seed-labs/seed-labs/lab-setup/apple-arm/Lab_Testing.md

 notes should be put inside the [Notes folder](./Notes).

 Status symbols:
-  - :thumbsup:  Ready
-  - :white_check_mark: : Published
+  - :white_check_mark: : Published on the SEED website
+  - :thumbsup: : Ready, but not published yet
+  - :construction_worker: : Work in progress
+  - x:  Will not port (very difficult to port, or unnecessary)

 ## Software and Web Security